 In keeping with the College's namesake, 13th-century scholar and teacher Saint Thomas Aquinas, the College has often been considered ahead of its time.
-It has an enviable record of firsts, dating back to 1931 when it was the first Catholic college in the United States to be administered by a congregation of religious women and to be coeducational.
+It has an enviable record of firsts, dating back to 1931 when it was the first Catholic, coeducational college in the United States to be administered by a congregation of religious women.
 Aquinas was the first college in Michigan to consolidate degree-completion programs for older adults, and was also the first college in Michigan to offer degrees in Master of Management and Bachelor of Science in Sustainable Business.
+It is in the spirit of innovation that Aquinas College has adapted a four-credit curriculum model.
+As one of the only colleges in the area to offer this structure, the four-credit curriculum increases the intrinsic value of the liberal arts education offered to our students.